 Should You Buy the Musitrend LP 3-Speed Record Player?

 I really like the Musitrend LP Record Player.
 It’s got a real wood finish which is a great benefit.

-Not only because it looks smart but it’s a solid unit which reduces vibrations and skipping.
+Not only because it looks smart but it’s a solid unit that reduces vibrations and skipping.

 One customer is a musician and said he’s more than pleased with the sound of his 70’s vinyl collection.

 Although, there is a lot of treble and nada bass, so turning the internal speakers up full blast might sound tinny to some ears.